https://pyimagesearch.com/2018/06/18/face-recognition-with-opencv-python-and-deep-learning/#pyis-cta-modal

 Let’s list out the argument flags and discuss them:

-: Before we can encode faces in images we first need to detect them.
-Or two face detection methods include either
+- --detection-method: Before we can encode faces in images we first need to detect them.
+Or two face detection methods include eitherhogorcnn.
+Those two flags are the only ones that will work for--detection-method.

 Now that we’ve defined our arguments, let’s grab the paths to the files in our dataset (as well as perform two initializations):